banner svg (1)

 • Additional space: Provide blank space for parents to communicate additional information about their child without a specific prompt.

-Decide what to include based on what makes the most sense for your staff and your child care center's needs and procedures.
-For example, if you have a mandatory parent meeting about key dates, you may not need to require a signature for key dates on your enrollment forms.
+Decide what to include based on what makes the most sense for your staff and your childcare center's needs and procedures.
+For example, if you have a mandatory parent meeting about key dates, you may not need to include key dates on your enrollment forms.

-To make child care enrollment forms easy to fill out, consider using a multiple-choice format where possible.
-Additionally, allow parents of enrolled siblings to fill out just one set of forms to reduce redundancies, and ask for updates of previous forms if a child stays enrolled from one session to the next, rather than asking for parents to fill out an additional set of forms.
+To make enrollment forms easy to fill out, consider using a multiple-choice format where possible, instead of an open-question format.
+Additionally, allow families of enrolled siblings to fill out just one set of forms to reduce redundancies, and ask for updates of previous forms if a child stays enrolled from one session to the next, rather than asking for parents to fill out an additional set of forms.

 Prepare better with enrollment information

-Whether you use an administrative software or not, organizing the information on your enrollment forms so it's easy to find when you need it is quality preparation for your upcoming group of children.
+Whether you use an enrollment software or not, organizing the information on your enrollment forms so it's easy to find when you need it is quality preparation for your upcoming group of children.

 Be proactive and follow up